SAKETH11111/moml/README.md

-MoML-CA (Molecular Machine Learning for Chemical Automation) is an open research platform for building end-to-end molecular modeling pipelines that unify data engineering, representation learning, simulation, and automated decision making.
+MoML-CA (Molecular Machine Learning for Chemical Automation) is an open research platform for building end-to-end molecular modeling pipelines that unify data engineering, representation learning, simulation, and automated decision-making.
 The initial release lays the groundwork for collaborative development across scientists, engineers, and product teams who work on chemistry-aware machine learning systems.